 2011 Series 65 license

 Steve is the direct descendant of a Kentucky hillbilly and very proud of it.
-His father joined the US Navy at 16 leaving school as a sophmore.
+His father joined the US Navy at 16 and was inducted on July 4, 1942 an serveed in both the Atlantic and Pacific theater.
 His mother left school around the same time and bucked rivets for Boeing in the Seattle area and was a proud member of the Rosie the Riveter society.
 After graduating from high school, Steve worked in the shipyards in San Diego as a ship-fitter, putting himself through Community College until he transferred to UCSB to complete his degree in economics.
 Steve has three children.
-His oldest, Stephanie, 33, got her MD from Georgetown in 2014 and is now working in the Tri-cities area of Washington state.
-And let’s not forget gransdon Harrison and newly arrived granddaughter Isabelle (thanks Steph!)
+His oldest, Stephanie, 34, got her MD from Georgetown in 2014 and is now working in the Tri-cities area of Washington state.
+And let’s not forget gransdon Harrison and granddaughter Isabelle (thanks Steph!)
 Jared is 30 and a second generation UCSB graduate and CPA who is working in San Francisco as a real estate investment manager.
 Brian is 22 and is a software programmer working on blockchain with technology through the Ethereum platform (hope I got that right!).

 Steve’s latest passion is reading anything written by or about CJ Jung and studying spiritual psychology and comparative religion.
 He is a Pisces so naturally loves the ocean and ocean sports of all kinds, but mainly surfing.
-Steve has a black belt in Hung Gar Kung Fu, a form of Chinese martial arts and currently practices his own style of yoga similar to Ashtanga that Steve calls “Hillbilly yoga.”
-Steve also practices Yin yoga.
-Steve just bought a house built in 1880 in downtown Santa Barbara and is restoring it with Brian.
+Steve has a black belt in Hung Gar Kung Fu, a form of Chinese martial arts and currently practices yoga at the SBYC.
+Steve also spends time restoring an 1880 Victorian era home in downtown Santa Barbara with his son Brian.
 Look for his blog soon on TOMFH.com (will let you figure out what that means!)
 Steve’s other hobbies are gardening, meditation, and bird watching.